cardboard-iguana/cardboard-iguana.com/notes/opsec-in-theory-and-practice.md

 >
 > - Allen Dulles, *Some Elements of Intelligence Work*

-Alright, now I feel seriously vindicated...
-This is basically *exactly* the strategy I've been advocating at work.
+Alright, now I feel seriously vindicated… This is basically *exactly* the strategy I've been advocating at work.
 Minimize data.
 Minimize communications.
-Destroy both when you're done with them...
-But memorialize important details and decisions for later use.
+Destroy both when you're done with them… But memorialize important details and decisions for later use.
 The sausage is useful; what went into making the sausage can be downright dangerous.

 > The greatest material curse to the profession, despite all its advantages, is undoubtedly the telephone.
 It is a constant source of temptation to slackness.
 And even if you do not use it carelessly yourself, the other fellow, very often will, so in any case, warn him.
 Always act on the principle that every conversation is listened to, that a call may always give the enemy a line.
 Naturally, always unplug during confidential conversations.
 Even better is it to have no phone in your room, or else have it in a box or cupboard.
 >